-From time to time, the Commission has adopted Series Resolutions that authorizes the issuance of transportation revenue obligations for refunding purposes.
+The Commission typically adopts Series Resolutions that authorize the issuance of transportation revenue obligations for refunding purposes.
 This authorization is generally effective for a period of one year from date of adoption.
 In addition, the Commission has adopted Series Resolutions that authorize the issuance of Bonds to pay for the funding of the Notes; these Series Resolutions are required pursuant to the terms of a credit agreement by which the liquidity facility providers provide a line of credit for liquidity on the Notes, and this authorization is effective for the term of the Notes.
 The Bonds to refund outstanding Bonds, any Bonds to fund new money purposes, and Bonds to take-out the Notes, when and if issued, are expected to be issued on a parity with the Bonds issued by the State pursuant to the General Resolution.
 In addition, any Notes issued to fund new money purposes are expected to be issued on a parity with the Notes.